mnghsn/atom-chinese-translator/README.md

 All of the following commands are under the `atom-text-editor` selector.

-If any lines are selected in the active buffer, the commands operate on the selected lines.
-Otherwise, the commands operate on all lines in the active buffer.
+If any text are selected in the active buffer, the commands operate on the selected text.
+Otherwise, the commands operate on all text in the active buffer.

 | Commands                                                                | Description                                                             |
 | ----------------------------------------------------------------------- | ----------------------------------------------------------------------- |